PauloWgDev/NTUST-UPTP---Study-Notes/Operating Systems /Chapter 2.md

 The IP address 127.0.0.1 is a special IP address known as the loopback.
 When a computer refers to IP address 127.0.0.1, it is referring to itself

+### Remote Procedure Calls

+One of the most common forms of remote service is the RCP paradigm, which was designed as a way to abstract the procedure-call mechanism for use between systems with network connections.
+It is similar in many ways to the IPC, and it is usually build on top of such systems.
+However, because we are dealing with an environment in which the processes are executing on separate systems, we must use a message based communication scheme to provide remote service.

+A port in this context in simply a number included at the start of a message packet.

+The semantics of RPCs allow a client to invoke a procedure on a remote host as it would invoke a procedure locally.

+Some systems known as **big-endian**, store the most significant byte first.
+Withe other systems known as **little-endian** store the leat significant byte first.
+To resolve difference like this, many RPC systems defina a machine-independent representation of data.
+One such representation is known as external data representation (XDR).

+## Summary

+-  A process is a program in execution, and the status of the current activity of a process is represented by the program counter, as well as other registers.
+- The layout of a process in memory is represented by four different sections:
+(1) text, (2) data, (3) heap, and (4) stack.
+- As a process executes, it changes state.
+There are four general states of a
+process: (1) ready, (2) running, (3) waiting, and (4) terminated.
+- A process control block (PCB) is the kernel data structure that represents a process in an operating system.
+-  The role of the process scheduler is to select an available process to run on a CPU
+- An operating system performs a context switch when it switches from running one process to running another
+- The fork() and CreateProcess() system calls are used to create processes on UNIX and Windows systems, respectively
+- When shared memory is used for communication between processes, two (or more) processes share the same region of memory.
+POSIX provides an API for shared memory
+- Two processes may communicate by exchanging messages with one another using message passing.
+The Mach operating system uses message passing as its primary form of interprocess communication.
+Windows provides a form of message passing as well
+- A pipe provides a conduit for two processes to communicate.
+There are two forms of pipes, ordinary and named.
+Ordinary pipes are designed for communication between processes that have a parent–child relationship.
+Named pipes are more general and allow several processes to communicate
+- UNIX systems provide ordinary pipes through the pipe() system call.
+Ordinary pipes have a read end and a write end.
+A parent process can, for example, send data to the pipe using its write end, and the child process can read it from its read end.
+Named pipes in UNIX are termed FIFOs.
+- Windows systems also provide two forms of pipes—anonymous and named pipes.
+Anonymous pipes are similar to UNIX ordinary pipes.
+They are unidirectional and employ parent–child relationships between the communicating processes.
+Named pipes offer a richer form of interprocess communication than the UNIX counterpart, FIFOs
+- Two common forms of client–server communication are sockets and remote procedure calls (RPCs).
+Sockets allow two processes on different machines to communicate over a network.
+RPCs abstract the concept of function (procedure) calls in such a way that a function can be invoked on another process that may reside on a separate computer
+- The Android operating system uses RPCs as a form of interprocess communication using its binder framework.